bassixt/Branch_prediction_whats_left/README.md

 <img src="images/budjet_data.png" height="400">

 Considering the accurancy and the miss rate, it can be noticed the the shape of the curve depends on the data we consider.
-In particular, for the data of the CBP-5, the performance are getting better as the number of instructions increases till an asymptotic value.
-Instead for the information taken from the two benchmarks, we can observe a strange behavior both when a small number of instructions (less than 10k) and when a relative huge ones (over 10 milions) are considered.
+In particular, for the data of the CBP-5, the performance get better as the number of instructions increases till an asymptotic value.
+Instead, for the information taken from the two benchmarks, we can observe a strange behavior both when a small number of instructions (less than 10k) and when a relative huge ones (over 10 milions) are considered.
 For the first case, indeed, the curve is not monotonic (increasing for the accurancy and decresing for the misprediction).
 It can be explained considering that at the beginning the instrunctions that we are gathering are not related to the execution of the benchmarks but to the boot sequence of Qemu.
-In the other hands when the number of instruction become more than 10 milion, the performances start to decrease because of the shut down sequence that pollutes the input data of our implementation.
+In the other hands when the number of instructions is more than 10 milion, the performances start to decrease because of the shut down sequence that pollutes the input data of our implementation.
-Looking at the performances, the figure show that in general the L-Tage implementation is more accurate and has a lower misprediction rate, but, also in this case, we can notice a slightly difference depending on the type of input data.
-Indeed for the instructions taken from the CBP-5, for a small number of it, the difference between bimodal-like and the L-Tage is more remarkable but it becomes less significant as the number of considered input increase.
+Looking at the performances, the figure show that in general the L-Tage implementation is more accurate and has a lower misprediction rate.
+Also in this case, we can notice a slight difference depending on the type of input data.
+Indeed, for the instructions taken from the CBP-5, for a small number of them, the difference between bimodal-like and the L-Tage is more remarkable but it becomes less significant as the number of considered input increase.
-Instead for the result related to each benchmark the performance of the two implementations are more similar, probably again for the boot sequence that performs jumps and branchs in a more restricted set of target adresses.
+Instead, for the result related to each benchmark, the performances of the two implementations are more similar, probably again for the boot sequence that performs jumps and branchs in a more restricted set of target adresses.
-Another observation that can be done is that the performances of the L-Tage should be much more better w.r.t. the bimodal, but it is not the case because we consider that the bimodal matrix on which is based our implementation can grow indefinitely like shown in the data budjet figure.
+Another observation that can be done is that the performances of the L-Tage should be much more better w.r.t. the bimodal, but it is not our case because we consider that the bimodal matrix on which is based our implementation can grow indefinitely like shown in the data budjet figure.
 The best results are obtained with the L-Tage implementation using the benchmarks till 10 milions instrucitons with about (dato numerico) of accurancy and (dato numerico) of missrate.
-As the instruction become bigger the best results are given by the the L-Tage exploiting the CBP-5 data with about (dato numerico) of accurancy and (dato numerico) of misprediction rate.
+As the number of instructions become bigger the best results are given by the the L-Tage exploiting the CBP-5 data with about (dato numerico) of accurancy and (dato numerico) of misprediction rate.